NelsonGomesNeto/Operations-Research/HardProblems/MaximumBalancedBicliqueProblem/README.md

 # Maximum Balanced Biclique
 ### What's the problem?
-> Find a balanced biclique (complete bipartite subgraph with the same vertex number in each part) in G with the maximum number of vertex.
+> Find a balanced biclique (complete bipartite subgraph with the same number of vertices in each side) in G with the maximum number of vertices.

 ![Problem](https://github.com/NelsonGomesNeto/Operations-Research/blob/master/HardProblems/MaximumBalancedBicliqueProblem/balancedBiclique.PNG)